dotnet/source-build/Documentation/bootstrapping-guidelines.md

 ## Building for New Architecture (Unsupported)

-**RIDs**
+**RIDs:**

 The RID graph or runtime fallback graph is a list of RIDs that are compatible with each other.
 You can see the list of supported RIDs and the RID graph in the [runtime.json](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.NETCore.Platforms/src/runtime.json).
 Learn more about RID catalog in [here](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#linux-rids).

 You will need to update the RID graph to include your new platform and runtime IDs.
-See https://github.com/dotnet/runtime/pull/82382 or https://github.com/dotnet/runtime/pull/75396 for examples.
+See <https://github.com/dotnet/runtime/pull/82382> or <https://github.com/dotnet/runtime/pull/75396> for examples.

 Building for unsupported architectures require cross-compilaton on the supported platform.
 Determine the compatible host to build which provides cross-compilation toolchain.
 [IBM has published](https://community.ibm.com/community/user/powerdeveloper/blogs/sapana-khemkar/2023/01/13/cross-build-dotnet7-on-x86-ibm-power?CommunityKey=8cc2a1f0-6307-48cb-9178-ace50920244e) a detailed description of how they successfully built .NET 7 for IBM Power.